 - One figure (representing one or several 3D models)

-- At least one specimen with associated 3D surface data enclosed in a .zip file containing one or more surface (.PLY or .VTK) files
+- At least one specimen with associated 3D surface data expressed in mm. enclosed in a .zip file containing one or more surface (.PLY or .VTK) files

 About direct contributions